Stoke Gabriel to Greenway Canoe Trail

 You are now paddling along below Agatha Christie's holiday home, owned by the National Trust since 2001.
 You will see a gun battery on your left complete with canons built in Napoleonic times to deter French attacks up river.

 The gardens are a fantastic wild woodland garden with a renowned Camellia collection and fernery.
 This garden has been built up by numerous owners of Greenway and as such has an eclectic mix of plants from all over the world.
 As Agatha Christie’s holiday home the garden was allowed to grow and hide the house from the river and surrounding area.
 This is still the case now and you will only be able to catch glimpses of the house through the trees.

-Continuing downstream you will come to Greenway boathouse, quay and plunge pool.
-If you would like to stop and land here to visit the house and gardens please phone in advance to arrange on 01803 842382.
+Continuing downstream you will go past Greenway boathouse, quay and plunge pool.
 Having enjoyed the landscape retrace your paddle strokes to Stoke Gabriel.
 You may wish to stop off at Dittisham for refreshments.
 Be aware of ferries and other watercraft in this area.

 End: Stoke Gabriel